smart-data-lake/smart-data-lake/blog/2022-05-11-SDL-historization/2022-05-11-historization.md

 ## Run

 The Pod with metastore, polynote and the "external" SQL server should already being running.
-Now the SDLB container is launched within the same POD and the action histData injects the data into the data lake:
+Now the SDLB container is launched within the same POD and the action histData ingests the data into the data lake:

 ```Bash
 podman run --hostname localhost -e SPARK_LOCAL_HOSTNAME=localhost --rm --pod sdl_sql -v ${PWD}/data:/mnt/data -v ${PWD}/target:/mnt/lib -v ${PWD}/config:/mnt/config sdl-spark --config /mnt/config --feed-sel ids:histData
 ```

-The data can be inspected using the Polynote notebook (`chessData.ipynb` downloaded above), which can be launched using [Polynote (click here)](http://localhost:8192/notebook/sql_data_monitor.ipynb).
+The data can be inspected using the Polynote notebook (`sql_data_monitor.ipynb` downloaded above), which can be launched using [Polynote (click here)](http://localhost:8192/notebook/sql_data_monitor.ipynb).

 Now, let's assume a change in the source database.
 Here the `victory_status` `outoftime` is renamed to `overtime`.
 Furthermore one entry is deleted.
 Run script using:

 ```Bash
 podman exec -it mssql /opt/mssql-tools/bin/sqlcmd -S mssqlserver -U sa -P '%abcd1234%' -i /config/db_mod_chess.sql
 ```
-Note: 1680 rows were changed.
+Note: 1680 rows were changed + 1 row deleted.

 Furthermore, the data lake gets updated using the same command as above:
 ```Bash